Did you know that 80% of the UK’s cider makers are small producers?

 While their output levels may be small, they are part of a great British tradition and help support a lively pub culture and tourism sector.

 CAMRA has campaigned to ensure that this relief remains in place.
 Thanks to our campaigning, the Government has committed to support small cider makers and will retain the current duty exemption.
-We are now campaigning to ensure that this promise is upheld as the UK prepares to withdraw from the European Union.
+We are now campaigning to ensure that this promise is upheld following the the UK’s withdrawal from the European Union.

 Did you know…